 Canada’s 150th represented a unique opportunity to revisit and reconsider our historical narratives and to respond to The Truth and Reconciliation Commission call for all sectors and all members of Canada’s community to engage in the process of reconciliation; in particular, this project took its lead from Justice Sinclair’s acknowledgment of the role of art and artists in helping us imagine new relations.
-We haven’t yet discovered a viable way forward, and so we need complete acts of imagination and creative people to help us imagine and navigate ourselves to a whole new way of being.
+We need complete acts of imagination and creative people to help us imagine and navigate to a whole new way of being.
 As a land-based organization, 4elements facilitated a year of conversations about the links between land, environment, and reconciliation, and explored the role of the arts and art-making in this conversation.

-The largest and most complex of 4e’s activities, this project and its partnerships took several years to develop.
+The largest and most complex of 4e’s activities, the Billings Connections Trail project and its partnerships took several years to develop.
 The four partners included: 4elements, The Township of Billings, The Kagawong Recreation Committee, and the Old Mill Heritage Centre (Kagawong).
 A stewardship committee of community members and partner representatives worked on all aspects of the project, and a community jury selected the commissions.
 Designed as a legacy project for both the Township and 4elements, the project culminated in the Fall of 2017 during 4e’s 15th anniversary.

-The national public call for commissions invited artists to propose designs for permanent public sculpture that responds to the site, and that question the relationships between colonization and the land, and the links between colonization, environmental issues, Truth and Reconciliation.
+The national public call for commissions invited artists to propose designs for permanent public sculpture that responds to the site, and that questions the relationships between colonization and the land, and the links between colonization, environmental issues, Truth and Reconciliation.
 The six commissioned works were selected by a community jury, with a seventh work designed through a community engaged process, led by Cree designer Jake Chakasim and 4elements.
 These seven works, together with the three carved granite boulders in the Replenishment installation by Michael Belmore, along with the historical plaques, form a cycling, walking and touring trail along the Kagawong River, through the village and throughout the Township.